Judges Seminar 1: Judging Economic & Financial Crimes, PG Course

 Cost: £12,000.00 Per Delegate

 The course cost does not include living accommodation.
-However, Classroom-Based Delegates are treated with the following:
+However, In-Venues Delegates are treated with the following:

 Free Continuous snacks throughout the Event Days;